Chapter 5

 “Busy, Daddy.
 I no touch.”

 “I wanted to run a gift idea past you.
 For Cam, from me.
 And AJ, I guess,” she added, her cheeks flushing.
-“As soon as you told me your plan for the dog, I had the best idea and wanted to run it past you.”
+“As soon as you told me your plan for the dog, I had this idea.”
 She pulled out a photo frame.
 “And I already talked to AJ — he said he’ll help from his end.
 This is a digital photo frame.
 They’ll take photos every day, even if Cameron is over there, and then you can swap it out every week.
-I thought we could load the first photos in tomorrow when you tell him, so he can take his puppy home.
-Even though he can’t do it yet.”
+I thought we could load the first photos in tomorrow when you tell him, so he can sort of take his puppy home.
+Even though he can’t do it physically yet.”
 She bit her lip.
 “Or is it a terrible idea?”

 Jason took the frame from Carly.
 “A digital photo frame,” he said slowly.